 The Oyster card falls under the administration of TfL as well.

 Basically, Oyster card is a card for tickets.
 You can top up the card in many places.
 You just add money on it and when you use public transport, you tap it on the special devices and the corresponding fare will be withdrawn.

 The Oyster card can be pre-ordered and delivered to your home, so you have it when you arrive in London.
 Although, I really don’t recommend buying one if you have a contactless card that can be used internationally without extra charges.
-We’ll talk more about it.
+We’ll talk more about it later.

-London buses are famous.
+London buses are infamous.
 Everyone knows about the red double deckers in London.
 We literally learn about them in school.
 I mean it.

 A bus ticket costs £1.5 and it’s valid for an hour.

 When you get in the bus, you tap your contactless card or Oyster card on one of the card readers.
 Some buses have it only in the front, next to the driver, others also have them in the back and in the middle.

 Can I use multiple buses with the same ticket?

 Yes!
 If you’re in the one hour period of time, you can use as many buses as you want.
 After the hour expires, you’ll be charged for a new ticket.